Secret Lecturer: Big ‘buts’ over Brexit

 The beneficiaries of such funding uncertainty are, of course, rival institutions in the US, Canada and Australia, which have seen an increase in student applications and, as AoC chief executive David Hughes has said, are “thanking us for Brexit”.

 Another problem is timing.
-Our colleges have a high reputation for technical training, and now demand is growing from emerging economies for an upskilled workforce and the need for support and expertise in how to develop their own education and skills systems.
-Ironically, at the same time Britain is cutting itself off from Europe while still reeling from continuing austerity cuts.
+Our colleges have a high reputation for technical training, and now demand is growing from emerging economies for an unskilled workforce and the need for support and expertise in how to develop their own education and skills systems.
+Ironically, at the same time, Britain is cutting itself off from Europe while still reeling from continuing austerity cuts.

 The government’s public spending review, due to start in March and continuing through the summer, will help determine UK spending patterns for the next three to five years.
 But will it alleviate or exacerbate the situation where now, according to the Guardian, enrolments for skills courses since 2010 have fallen by more than 60% to less than 2m among over-25s, including drops of 37% among those gaining construction qualifications, 68% (engineering), 68% (health and social care) and 89% (IT)?
 Austerity measures have ended grants, meaning many adults with family and job responsibilities can’t find the fees.